TanUncle/droidbot-datasets/README.md

 2. Open DroidBot.
 It will first automatically jump to the Accessibility screen in Settings, where you need to find DroidBot and turn on accessibility for it.
 3. Select the labeled APP in the drop-down box and enter `labeled app name + explore` in the  `请输入你的任务`  input box.
 (For multiple annotations of the same APP, take different names, e.g. add serial number, otherwise only the latest one will be recorded)
 4. Click `开始任务`, there will be a pop-up box "Allow screen recording", click allow.
 (If the `开始任务` button is not clickable, close the app completely, then restart it and turn on accessibility for DroidBot again.
 If the system shows that accessibility has been turned on, then close and turn it back on)
+5. **Note**: Wait for 1s~2s after each click and input, and wait for about 3s after each scroll.
+If the input value can be displayed directly in the input box, don't input it too fast.
-5. When the task is finished, slide down the notification bar, there will be a notification that DroidBot is recording the screen, click on the notification, the task is finished.
+6. When the task is finished, slide down the notification bar, there will be a notification that DroidBot is recording the screen, click on the notification, the task is finished.
-6. In the internal storage of your phone's file management app, a folder named DroidBot will appear, long press the folder, select Compress, and send the compressed package to me.
+7. In the internal storage of your phone's file management app, a folder named DroidBot will appear, long press the folder, select Compress, and send the compressed package to me.